 My city has hundreds of churches in several Christian denominations.
 I probably never would have found the tiny little Pentecostal church on my own even if I had tried.
 Instead, I let God choose a church for me, and it is as about as close to perfect as I think we can get this side of heaven.
 If you don’t already have a church, or if your church doesn’t feel like home, ask God to find one that is right for you.
 Because contrary to popular belief, there ARE good churches out there today.
 And, God knows exactly where they are.

 Interested in other testimonials?
 Check out A Testimony of Healing After a Prayer in Faith.
 Or, try The Cure for Depression: Jesus is My Medicine, my testimony about how God healed me of depression and anxiety.
-Please make sure to subscribe via email in the upper right hand corner.
+Please make sure to subscribe via email in the upper right-hand corner.
 Also, check out my YouTube channel in which I read the blogs out loud.
-I also have recordings of our church services and a playlist of hymns from my church.